MitchellJThomas/keycloak-react-app/README.md

 client attributes you may need to replace the [keycloak.json](keycloak.json) file with the one downloaded from the Keycloak server.

+The password for the `admin` user can be found in the [docker-compose.yaml](docker-compose.yaml) file.
+Both the username and password are configured via environment variables which can be changed either in the docker-compose.yaml file or on the docker-compose command line in the build.sh file.

 # Github Actions and Packages